 Let's start here because it's the obvious one.
 Missing PINs on phones provides zero protection from any adversary that gets their hands on it; the kids, a pickpocket or law enforcement - it's free rein for all.
-Free reign over photos and videos, free reign over messages and email and free reign to communicate with anyone else under the identity of the device owner.
+Free rein over photos and videos, free rein over messages and email and free rein to communicate with anyone else under the identity of the device owner.
 I'm stating things here that may seem obvious to you, but clearly the risks haven't yet hit home for many people.

 A lack of PIN has also proved very useful for remote attackers.
 Back in 2014 I wrote about the "Oleg Pliss" situation where unprotected devices were being remotely locked and ransomed.
 This was only possible when the device didn't have a PIN, a fact the attacker abused by then placing their own on it after gaining access to the victim's online Apple account.